jacott/rpk/README.md

 # RPK - Rust Programmable Keyboard

 RPK is a keyboard firmware builder written in rust for hobbyist mechanical keyboards.
-It is modeled on the excellent configuration of [keyd](https://github.com/rvaiya/keyd).
+It is modeled on the excellent configuration of [keyd][1].
+Check out the [User Guide][2] for information about building firmware for your keyboard.

 # Features

-- Text file configuration which can be uploaded instantly via the rpk-config companion program (no need to re-flash firmware).
+- Text file configuration which can be uploaded instantly via the `rpk-config` companion program (no need to re-flash firmware).
 - 256 low cost layers.
 - Arbitrarily many macros.